Gamow-Teller Strength distributions in $^{76}\textrm{Ge}$, $^{76,82}\textrm{Se}$, and $^{90,92}\textrm{Zr}$ by the Deformed Proton-neutron QRPA: Formalism

 \subsection{Ikeda Sum Rule}

-Numerical results for total GT$({\pm})$ strengths, $S_{GT}^{-}$ and $S_{GT}^{+}$, in Eq. (\ref{eq:str}) are investigated through the Ikeda sum-rule (ISR), which is known to be satisfied more or less independently of the constructed excited states by any nuclear models,
+In order to test our DQRPA model, numerical results for total GT$({\pm})$ strengths, $S_{GT}^{-}$ and $S_{GT}^{+}$, in Eq. (\ref{eq:str}) are investigated through the Ikeda sum-rule (ISR), which is known to be satisfied more or less independently of the excited states constructed by any nuclear models,

 The ISR within the Deformed QRPA, denoted as ISR II, is given by